gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`SetChannelConfirmation`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetChannelConfirmation)
 * [`SetChannelRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetChannelRequest)

-### VolumeObject {#VolumeObject}
+### VolumeInfoObject {#VolumeInfoObject}
 An object containing a speaker volume.
-It is used to define an expected change in the value of a volume or a volume before and after change.
+It contains an expected change in the value of a volume or a volume before and after change.
 The value is expressed as an integer.

 #### Object field
 | Field name       | Type    | Field description                     | Required |